 - How does the treatment work?
 Uses UV light to inactivate micro-organisms, but doe not destroy them.

 - What does the treatment using UV light combat?
 Bacteria, viruses and protozoa

-- Dosage the device generates 100 litres of sterilised water per battery charge
+- What is the dosage?
+The device generates 100 litres of sterilised water per battery charge

 - How heavy is the Steripen?
 97 grams without batteries

-- Who is it best suited for?
+- What is it good for?
 If you need it to go fast and don’t need large amounts of water.

 + effectively combats viruses